 Training

 If you attend our training, we will need to take more detailed information about your role and workplace.
-This information is kept with your record in our secure database (see above for retention details).
+This information is kept with your record in our secure database (see above for retention details) or secure third party booking site (eg, Eventbrite).

 Counselling Service

 If you are referred to our counselling service, your counsellor will keep records about your counselling sessions.
-These are separate and confidential, with only your counsellor and our Counselling and Therapy Services Manager having access.
+These are separate and confidential, with only your counsellor and our Counselling Lead having access.
 They are confidentially disposed of after seven years.

 Volunteering, being an employee or a Trustee

 However, where there appears to be a clear risk to your or someone else’s safety we have a legal duty to contact relevant authorities to address this.
-Where appropriate, we will inform you before we do so.
+Where appropriate, we will inform you before we do so in line with our safeguarding policies.
 You can find out more about this in our Safeguarding Policies and Procedures which are available on request.

 For some processing purposes we use third party software and systems, which means we need to pass on some of your data to external recipients.
 The type of information we may share, and for what purpose, includes but is not limited to: